pkia/Twitter_Threat_Scanner/README.md

 6. Enjoy the app!

 ## Possible Limitations

-8gb+ RAM required to run efficiently or user may find the app to be resource intensive when running locally.

 The fetching and scanning of an entire account with a very high amount of followers can be extremely slow from first impressions and this is something that must be looked at
 A maximum of 3000 tweets can be pulled per user at a time, however this should be ok as recent tweets are the most important.